Photo by Claudio Schwarz on Unsplash

 Charles Henry on the Case for Reparations

 On Oct.
-23, 2020, Charles Henry, Professor Emeritus of African American Studies at UC Berkeley and author of Long Overdue: The Politics of Racial Reparations, spoke about why reparations are gaining mainstream support, and why he believes they are a solution.
+23, 2020, Charles Henry, Professor Emeritus of African American Studies at UC Berkeley and author of Long Overdue: The Politics of Racial Reparations, spoke about why reparations are gaining mainstream support and why he believes they are a solution.
+He was introduced by Sandra Bass, Associate Dean of Students and Director of the Public Service Center at Cal, who also moderated the discussion.

 Khiara Bridges on Critical Race Theory and Current Issues